eunomia-bpf/bpf-developer-tutorial/src/24-hide/README_en.md

 // Optional Target Parent PID
 const volatile int target_ppid = 0;

-// These store the string represenation
+// These store the string representation
 // of the PID to hide.
 This becomes the name
 // of the folder in /proc/
 const volatile int pid_to_hide_len = 0;